rm1771/2-D-Problems/README.md

 # 2-D Problems

 ## Overview
 This repository is dedicated to exploring two-dimensional dynamical systems through Python simulations.
-It includes detailed examples of the classical two-body and three-body problems in physics, which help in understanding the fundamentals of motion under gravitational forces.
+It includes detailed examples of the classical two-body problem in physics, which help in understanding the fundamentals of motion under gravitational forces.

 ## Content
 1. **Two-Body Problem**: Python scripts simulate the interaction between two masses under gravitational attraction, demonstrating orbits and trajectories based on initial conditions.
-2. **Three-Body Problem**: Extends the complexity to three interacting bodies, showing the chaotic and unpredictable nature of these systems when additional bodies are involved.
+2. **(Three-Body will soon be updated!)**

 ## Goals
 The aim of this repository is to provide a hands-on approach to learning classical mechanics principles, specifically Newtonian gravity, through visualization of 2D simulations.